 We expect a majority of our Internet orders will be paid for using a credit card or debit card.
 For credit and debit card payments, we pay interchange and other fees which may increase over time and raise our operating costs and lower our profit margins.
 We are also subject to payment card association operating rules, certification requirements and rules governing electronic funds transfers which could change or be reinterpreted to make it difficult or impossible for us to comply.
 If we fail to comply with these rules or requirements, we may be subject to fines and higher transaction fees and lose our ability to accept credit and debit card payments from our customers.
 In addition, we have and may continue to suffer losses as a result of orders placed with fraudulent credit and debit card data.
-We do not carry insurance against the risk of credit card fraud, so the failure to adequately control fraudulent credit card transactions could reduce our net revenue and our gross profit percentage.
-We have implemented technology to help us detect the fraudulent use of credit card information.
+We do not carry insurance against the risk of credit card fraud, so the failure to adequately control fraudulent credit card information.
 Under current practices, a merchant is liable for fraudulent credit card transactions when the merchant does not obtain a cardholder's signature.
 A failure to adequately control fraudulent credit card transactions would result in significantly higher credit card-related costs and could have a material adverse effect on our business, financial condition or results of operations.